telehash/telehash.github.io/v3/e3x/compression.md

 The `z` value indicates how to decode/interpret the channel payload bytes immediately after decryption.
 After any alternative processing the resulting value must still always be identical to a LOB packet with a JSON header and binary BODY, it is only to minimize encoding and not for use to include additional data in a payload.

 Both endpoints must include identical `z` in a confirmed handshake in order for it to be enabled on any channel packets using the resulting keys, and only that type of channel payload is supported when enabled.
+There is no negotiation or signalling of support for multiple values, future `z` values will be defined that combine multiple techniques when necessary.

 ## `0` LOB encoded (default)